jbadger3/SwiftAnnoy/README.md

 SwiftAnnoy provides an interface (bindings) to the [Annoy](https://github.com/spotify/annoy) (Approximate Nearest Neighbors Oh Yeah) C++ library.

 ## Background
 Nearest neighbors search (NNS) algorithms are used in a variety of tasks that include classification, clustering, image retreval, and recommendation.
 The fundamental task in NNS is to look for points (examples) in a data set that are closest to a given query using some metric of distance (manhattan, euclidean, etc.).
-Brute force search quickly becomes inefficient as the size of a dataset and number of dimensions in the data grow (see [the curse of dimensionality](https://en.wikipedia.org/wiki/Curse_of_dimensionality).
+Brute force search quickly becomes inefficient as the size of a dataset and number of dimensions in the data grow (see [the curse of dimensionality](https://en.wikipedia.org/wiki/Curse_of_dimensionality)).
 Searching can be made more efficient by intelligent indexing (k-d trees, ball tree, etc.), but even here large datasets quickly lead to large indexes, memory constraints, and suboptimal search speed.

 Approximate nearest neighbors algorithms make a trade-off in reduced guaranteed accuracy for improved query performance.
-Annoy had been adopted in this library as it offers benefits in both speed and memory footprint (indexes are memory mapped.)
+Annoy had been adopted in this library as it offers benefits in both speed and memory footprint (indexes are memory mapped).

 ## Installation
 Swift Package Manager (SPM)